The Logarithmic Quot space: foundations and tropicalisation: Introduction

 The logarithmic scheme $X$ is equipped with a map Here the \textit{Artin fan} $\AX$ of $X$ is a zero dimensional algebraic stack equipped with logarithmic structure \cite{AWbirational}, see Section~\ref{sec:logbackground}.
 The category of Artin fans is equivalent to the category of cone stacks \cite{ModStckTropCurve}.
 In Section~\ref{Bigsec:TropSupp} we build a moduli space on the category of cone complexes $\supptrop(\mathpzc{X})$ parametrising all possible tropical supports, called the space of tropical supports.

-The space of tropical supports is not a cone stack, but it is a \textit{piecewise linear space}.
-The theory of piecewise linear spaces generalises the theory of cone stacks \cite{ACP,ModStckTropCurve}, see Section \ref{sec:PLcomplexes} and Section \ref{sec:PLSpaces} for details.
+The space of tropical supports is not a cone stack; and to study it we must go beyond the theory of Artin fans to study \textit{piecewise linear spaces}.
+The theory of piecewise linear spaces generalises the theory of cone stacks \cite{ACP,ModStckTropCurve} to accomodate non-convex geometries, see Section \ref{sec:PLcomplexes} and Section \ref{sec:PLSpaces} for details.

 We make sense of subdivisions of $\supptrop(\AX)$ in Section \ref{sec:PLSpaces}, and say a subdivision with domain a cone complex is a \textit{tropical model}.
 Under the equivalence of the previous paragraph, tropical models are those subdivisions which are themselves algebraic.
 We denote the set of tropical models of $\supptrop(\AX)$ by